 By building awareness and practicing these skills your business can shine and thrive both off and online.

 So, why are folks so resistant to something that can do nothing but reflect positively on their business?
-Well, after all these years, I honestly believe it is due to underestimating the power of email in business.
+Well, after all these years, I honestly believe it is due to underestimating the power of email in day-to-day business communications.
 Email is now a staple and expected communication channel.
 Many not being aware of the importance of email etiquette in regard to their branding efforts.

-Everything you do related to your business can and will affect your branding.
+Everything you do related to your business can and will impact your branding.
 Written, verbal, phone, in-person communications all put on display how you run your business.
-Your email use is part of that process!
+How you use email is part of that process!

 I see it happen everyday — and it isn’t pretty…